 How to avoid a mortgage penalty in Canada

 For any number of reasons, homeowners within a mortgage term might find a need to break their mortgage.
 Others might have extra income to prepay their mortgage term.
 However, you may be shocked to learn about the steep penalty fees associated with prepaying or breaking a mortgage.
 With proper planning, research, and assistance, it is possible to minimize or avoid these fees entirely.
-We have collected information about avoiding a mortgage penalty in Canada or paying as little as possible.
+We have collected information about how to avoid mortgage penalty in Canada or paying as little as possible.

 What are mortgage penalties and why are they so high?